rsyncOSX/RsyncOSXdocs/content/post/swiftui.md

 lastmod = "2021-01-28"
 +++

 SwiftUI is **a framework for UI**.
-Compared to a Swift/Storyboard application, the numbers of codeline to create the UI is minimal.
-There are also several other advantages utilizing SwiftUI, but that is not part of this info.
+Compared to a Swift (viewcontrollers) and Storyboard application, the numbers of codeline to create the UI is minimal.
+Programming the UI in SwiftUI is declarative programming and not imperativ, which normally programming  viewcontrollers and Swift is.
+And for me that is a huge difference and it takes some time for me to adapt the declarative programming paradigm.

 The views are with **some UI formatting** and the main objective for the moment is to establish a working MVC architecture for the SwiftUI based version of RsyncOSX.
 Probably is between 80% - 90% of the code in the SwiftUI version reused code from RsyncOSX.
 The reused code is classes like reading and saving data to permanent store, executing tasks, logging, scheduling and so on.
 All UI is and will be implemented in SwiftUI.